SantaLauk/ISMS-Portfolio-AIR/README.md

 ## Notes

-- All document IDs follow the convention `AIR-ISMS-[CATEGORY]-[NUMBER]`
+- All document IDs follow the convention `AIR-ISMS-[CATEGORY]-[NUMBER]`.
-- All documents are at version 1.0, dated May 2025
+- Documents are version 1.0.
-- Document classification levels used: Restricted, Confidential, Internal, Public
+- Document classification levels used are Restricted, Confidential, Internal and Public.
-- The organisation and all associated data are entirely fictional and created for portfolio demonstration purposes only
+- AIR and all associated data, systems and findings are fictional and were created for portfolio purposes.